Is Britain under Judgement?

-We have highlighted a few very significant events in Britain's history which surely must have pleased God.
-They seem to be in accordance with God's Will as we find it in the Bible.
+We have highlighted a few very significant events in Britain’s history which surely must have pleased God.
+They seem to be in accordance with God’s Will as we find it in the Bible.
 In fact, many see the hand of God in using Britain for His purposes.
 Was there a knock-on effect?
-If Britain really did please God, even to the point of being singled out to be used by God, did she receive a blessing from God as in Gen 12.3?
-If Britain did 'righteous' things in God's sight was she 'exalted' above other nations as in Prov 14.34?
+If Britain really did please God, even to the point of being singled out to be used by God, did she receive a blessing from God as in Genesis 12:3?
+If Britain did ‘righteous’ things in God’s sight was she ‘exalted’ above other nations as in Proverbs 14:34?

 Of course, we could highlight ‘bad’ events over the past millennium too, like the expulsion of all Jews from England in 1290 AD under Edward 1 (a law lasting some 365 years), and the persecution of Protestants under Bloody Mary.
 But just like sin in our own lives (we are not perfect) the fact remains that God still uses us and blesses us if we seek to do His Will.

 It is interesting that over this period Britain prospered in terms of influence and material wealth, culminating in the British Empire and the Industrial Revolution.
 The rights and wrongs of Empire can be debated, but the fact remains that Britain prospered over this period.
-At the height of the British Empire (c1800 - 1900) it was the largest empire in history and the foremost global power.
+At the height of the British Empire (c1800 – 1900) it was the largest empire in history and the foremost global power.
 By 1870 Britain was the most industrialised and the most powerful country in the world.
 Even as late as 1939 the Royal Navy was still the largest navy in the world.
 In terms of social structure, the Industrial Revolution witnessed the triumph of a middle class of industrialists and businessmen over a landed class of nobility and gentry, and ordinary working people found opportunities for employment increased opportunities for employment.
-Average income began to exhibit unprecedented sustained growth.
+It is interesting that the average income began to exhibit unprecedented sustained growth!